adobe-apiplatform/umapi-documentation/en/api/QueryProducts.md

 # Product Query Resource Reference

 You can query the Adobe database for information about products that are defined for your organization.
-Membership in user groups and in product configurations controls a user's access to Adobe products in your organization.
+Membership in user groups and in product profiles controls a user's access to Adobe products in your organization.

 * [Access Product Information](#accessProductInformation)